nostrband/askexperts/README.md

 - Find experts on a subject by posting a public summary of your question
 - Experts can bid on answering your question
 - Pay experts for their answers
-- Post reviews of experts
+- Manage list of expert scores

 ## Installation